Sales & Marketing Advice

 How Do Great Salespeople Find and Evaluate Prospects?

 Finding potential prospects is just a matter of putting yourself out there.
 Depending on your industry, you can meet them in networking groups, trade shows, LinkedIn or other social media platforms, local community groups, and more.
-Look for the places where your potential customers tend to gather and establish a presence there.
+Identify where your potential customers gather and establish a presence there.

 Learning how to qualify a sales prospect is a bit trickier.
-Qualifying sales opportunities involves an intimate understanding of what makes each prospect tick.
+Qualifying sales opportunities requires an intimate understanding of what drives each prospect.

-First, think about the obstacles they are facing.
+First, consider the obstacles they face.
 What gap does your product or service fill in their life?
 If you can’t answer that question, your prospect will likely not be interested in what you have to sell.
-Think about their fears and concerns and their goals and priorities.
+Consider their fears and concerns, as well as their goals and priorities.

 Next, recognize the best way to communicate with them.
 Different prospects have different communication styles, and how you talk to one potential customer might be a complete turnoff for another.
 Think about what blind spots they might have, their likes and dislikes, and what type of person they seem to be.
-Will you be able to get through to them?
+Will you be able to reach them?

 The final step in qualifying sales opportunities is anticipating the obstacles that may prevent them from saying yes to your sales pitch.
 Are there financial concerns?
 Is their authority contingent on the agreement of outside parties?